slittorin/home-assistant-maintenance/README.md

 See also 'Exclude sensors for InfluxDB integration - reduce InfluxDB size' below.

+#### Isolate possible sensors by looking into Home Assistant database

 See first [Governing principles](https://github.com/slittorin/home-assistant-setup#governing-principles) on how Historical data and Database retention is setup.

 There are some integrations that will generate a huge amount of states, for instance the SMA Inverter and Home Manager integration will refresh each 5 second and give new state/events.